Designed in 1974, it is a tool that can communicate patients’ level of awareness of acute or traumatic brain injury.

-A recent study in the June 2017 issue of the journal Neurosurgery entitled “Factors influencing the reliability of the Glasgow coma scale: a systematic review” studies the overall reliability of the Glasgow coma scale in a variety of settings clinical
+A recent study in the June 2017 issue of the journal Neurosurgery entitled “Factors influencing the reliability of the Glasgow coma scale: a systematic review” studies the overall reliability of the Glasgow coma scale in a variety of settings in clinical

 Glasgow pediatric coma scale

-Similar to the adult version, the sum of the ocular response, the motor response and the verbal response is equal to the pediatric Glasgow coma scale.
-The highest score is 15 (fully awake and conscious) and the lowest is 3 (deep coma or brain death).
+Similar to the adult version, the sum of the ocular response, the motor response, and the verbal response is equal to the pediatric Glasgow coma scale.
+The highest score is 15 (fully awake and conscious), and the lowest is 3 (deep coma or brain death).

 - Do not open your eyes (+1).